xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 **Update 1**: Correction on the hw-module profile ipv6-flowspec section

+**Update 2**: Netscout simplified the ntp auto-mitigation, we ran the test with this new rule.
+Also, error on the Netbios ports has been fixed.

 You can find more content related to NCS5500 including routing memory management, VRF, URPF, Netflow, QoS, EVPN implementation following this [link](https://xrdocs.io/ncs5500/tutorials/).

 ## Introduction